-a platform for the dialogue in-between theatrical practices and research
+a platform for the dialogue in-between performative practices and research

 “the task is to make kin in lines of inventive connection as practices of learning how to live and die with each other in a thick present”.
 (Donna Haraway)